 - Barnaby Taylor (forthcoming) ‘Lucretius and early Latin’ in J.N.
 Adams, A. Chahoud, G. Pezzini (eds.)
 Early Latin: Constructs, Diversity, Reception (Cambridge).

 Anachronism and Antiquity: Configuring Temporalities in Ancient Literature and Scholarship

 The Anachronism and Antiquity team held its international conference ‘Anachronism and Antiquity: Configuring Temporalities in Ancient Literature and Scholarship’, at Florida State University, Tallahassee, Florida, on March 23-24, 2018.
 Details of papers presented are here.
-Many of the papers will be published in a forthcoming special issue of Classical Reception Journal.
+Many of the papers have now been published in a special issue of Classical Reception Journal: see above for details.

 Anachronism and Antiquity: Trinity Term 2019 seminar series